MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

    Any permission sets that are already assigned to the user are displayed in the **Permission Sets** FactBox.
 1. Choose the **Edit** action to open the **User Card** page.
 1. On the **User Permission Sets** FastTab, on a new line, fill in the fields as necessary.
-For more information, see [To create or edit a permission set](ui-define-granular-permissions.md#to-create-a-permission-set).
+For more information, see [Create or edit a permission set](ui-define-granular-permissions.md#create-a-permission-set).

    If you want the permission set to apply to a specific company, set the **Company** field to that company.
 If you want the permission set to apply to all companies, leave the **Company** field blank.
 [Learn more](#control-access-to-specific-companies).